 Kevjn Lim researches foreign and security policy in the context of the wider Middle East, Central Asia and China.
-He is also consulting analyst for IHS Markit focusing on political risk in the Middle East region, senior analyst for the UK-based Open Briefing: The Civil Society Intelligence Agency, and a doctoral candidate in International Relations and Strategy at Tel Aviv University’s Political Science Department, researching grand strategy and Iran in the context of International Relations theory.
+He is also consulting analyst for IHS Markit focusing on political risk in the Middle East region, senior analyst for the UK-based Open Briefing: The Civil Society Intelligence Agency, and a doctoral candidate in International Relations and Strategy at Tel Aviv University’s Political Science Department, researching Iranian grand strategy and International Relations theory (“Between crusade and crisis: state power, petty politics and grand strategy in post-Revolutionary Iran, 1988-2017”).

 Between 2007-2011, Kevjn served as delegate with the International Committee of the Red Cross (ICRC) with postings in the Palestinian West Bank, Sudan’s Darfur region, Iraq, Gaddhafi’s Libya and Afghanistan, handling issues linked to the protection of the civilian population in the context of International Humanitarian Law, networking with non-state actors and armed militias, and assessing humanitarian needs.
 In 2013, he was Turkey representative with the Syria Needs Analysis Project/Assessment Capacities Project (ACAPS/NRC), responsible for analysis of the northern Syrian governorates and the civil war’s impact on Turkey.
 He previously also served as officer in the Singapore Armed Forces.